SmithSamuelM/Papers/whitepapers/kram.md

 #### Partially Signed Multi-Key Attachment Databases

 These databases are keyed by the message's (`AID.MID`).
 Each value or values is a non-authenticator attachment.
 These databases collect non-authenticator attachments in the same way that the verified multi-key signature database collects signature authenticator attachments.
 Once the message is accepted as authenticated, it is forwarded for additional processing along with its attachments from its entries in these databases, and those entries are removed.

-#### Pruned Message Database

-The pruned message cache stores all pruned messages from all the message-ID-based message caches.
-These pruned messages are stored in the pruned message cache database using a fixed timeliness window.
-This window has a lag value represented as `pml` for "pruned message lag.
-This value must satisfy `0 < sl <= ll <= pml`.
-The purpose of this cache is to protect against replay attacks that result when window sizes are dynamically increased via a configuration that leaves a gap, allowing previously pruned messages to be replayed.
-Once a message is pruned from the pruned message database, it is either discarded or added to an archival log of accepted messages.

-The key and value are the same as the message-ID-based cache that supplied the pruned message.

-#### Pruned Transactioned Message Database

-The pruned transactioned message cache stores all pruned messages from all the exchange-ID-message-ID-based message caches.
-These pruned messages are stored in the pruned message cache database using a fixed timeliness window.
-This window has a lag value represented as `pxl` for "pruned xchange lag.
-This value must satisfy `0 < sl <= ll <= xl <= pxl`.
-The purpose of this cache is to protect against replay attacks that result when window sizes are dynamically increased via a configuration that leaves a gap, allowing previously pruned messages from a pruned transaction to be replayed.
-Once a transaction with its messages is pruned from the pruned transactioned message database, it is either discarded or added to an archival log of accepted messages.

-The key and value are the same as the exchange-ID-message-ID-based cache that supplied the pruned transactioned messages.

 ### KRAM Processing Logic
 The initial stage of processing depends on information in the message itself.
 This is to maximize the ability to quickly drop messages.
 The information available in the messages is the sender id, `i` field, the message ID, SAID `d` field, the route, `r` field,  the exchange ID, SAID `d` field for exchange message type `xip`, and the exchange ID, `x` field for exchange message type `exn`.